HarryPotterXTX/FIND/README.md

 ## Requirements
     conda create -n find python=3.9
     conda activate find
-    conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia pip install -r requirements.txt
+    pip install -r requirements.txt

+Install [PyTorch](https://pytorch.org/get-started/locally/) according to your configuration.

 ## Getting Started
-All datasets used in this paper are available in [dataset/dataset.yaml](dataset/dataset.yaml), the experiment hyperparameters are specified in [opt/config.yaml](opt/config.yaml), and the results are provided at [https://cloud.tsinghua.edu.cn/d/510f1ee5329e4cb38a23/](https://cloud.tsinghua.edu.cn/d/510f1ee5329e4cb38a23/).
+All datasets used in this paper are available in `dataset/dataset.yaml`, the experiment hyperparameters are specified in `opt/config.yaml`, and the results are provided at [https://cloud.tsinghua.edu.cn/d/510f1ee5329e4cb38a23/](https://cloud.tsinghua.edu.cn/d/510f1ee5329e4cb38a23/).

 ### 1. Physical Laws Discovery